Speed Up Zig-Zag: The generator

-\begin{proof}[Proof of Lemma \ref{locality.lemma:1}] For $x \in \mathbb{R}^d$ we find a small neighbourhood $U_x$ so that $s$ is bounded on $U_x$ by $\bar{s}$.
-Take $t$ small enough so that $t \sqrt{d} \bar{s} < dist(x,\partial U_x)$ so that a path starting from $x$ and following a straight line with speed function $s$ in each coordinate for time less than $t$, will not have exit $U_x$.
-Then any path moving in directions $\{ \pm 1 \}^d$ with speed function $s(x)$ in each component that switches direction finitely many times will not have exit $U_x$.
-From Lemma \ref{infinite.switches.lemma:1} a.s. the Zig-Zag process will switch direction finitely many times until it exits the bounded set $U_x$ and this proves that the process a.s. stays inside $U_x$ until time $t$. \end{proof}
+\begin{proof}[Proof of Lemma \ref{locality.lemma:1}] Let $x \in \mathbb{R}^d$ and consider a small neighbourhood $U_x$ of $x$.
+Let $\bar{s}$ be an upper bound for $s$ on $U_x$.
+Take $t$ small enough so that $t \sqrt{d} \bar{s} < dist(x,\partial U_x)$, where $dist$ denotes the Euclidean distance between a point and a set.
+This way, any path starting from $x$, and following a straight line, with speed function $s$ in each coordinate, for time less than $t$, will not have exit $U_x$.
+Then any path moving in directions $\{ \pm 1 \}^d$, with speed function $s(x)$ in each component, that switches direction finitely many times, will not have exit $U_x$.
+From Lemma \ref{infinite.switches.lemma:1}, a.s.\ the original Zig-Zag process will switch direction finitely many times until it exits the bounded set $U_x$ and this proves that the process a.s.\ stays inside $U_x$ until time $t$. \end{proof}